ymochi/cordova-plugin-dbcopy/README.md

 cordova-plugin-dbcopy(the original dbcopy is written by an-rahulpandey)
 =====================

-Add a prepopulated SQLite database in your Phonegap/Cordova Android and iOS app.
+Add a prepopulated SQLite database in your Phonegap/Cordova Android and iOS app.<br>
-(here is a fork project in order to understand the dbcopy process easily)
+<b>(here is a fork project in order to understand the dbcopy process easily)</b>

 ###Note